allaway-tech/old-blog/_posts/2024/07-july/2024-07-08-qlab-playhead.md

 dhcp-range=192.168.123.2,192.168.123.2,255.255.255.252,120
 ```
 The only part that we are really interested in is the last line.
 This sets the start and end of the DHCP pool to 192.168.123.2 (we only want 1 address for the QLab mac).
 The subnet mask to 255.255.255.252 (a /32 network).
 And the lease time in seconds.

+A note on the lease time.
+As you can see from the code snippet this is set to 120s or 2 minutes.
+This unfortunately is the shortest duration that you can set.
+This does mean that you will need to wait for at least two minutes if you are trying to swap the playhead to another mac.

+For the most part this should be the majority of the setup we need to do on the pi.
+Next we look at attaching the display.

+### Attaching the display
+When I originally started this project I bought a 4 digit display from eBay.
+It worked great but I found out after jumping in that the cheaper displays only do either a : between the second and third digits or an . between every digit.
+Typically I got the former that I didn't want.
+However, it was very easy to swap out the 4 digit display for the 6 digit version.
+I picked a blue display as the seller I purchased from had them in stock and I was impatient and didn't want to wait.
+There's very little to these displays so as long as they have the TM3716 chip you should be good to go.